liferay/liferay-aui-upgrade-tool/README.md

 What is it and why it would be useful
 -------------

-After the migration to Alloy 2.0 and Bootstrap, there are some changes, which have to be done in order to run succesfully the already existing Portlets in Liferay Portal 6.2.
+After the migration to Alloy 2.0 and Bootstrap, there are some changes, which have to be done in order to run successfully the already existing Portlets in Liferay Portal 6.2.
 Most of these changes should be done in JS, CSS and JSP files.
 To be more easier to upgrade the code, we have created this tool.
 Depending on your code, it will do 80-100% of the needed changes.

 How to run the tool